-Following the launch of THE BEST OF THE BURLINGTON WRITERS WORKSHOP 2013, the BWW went through rapid growth.
-Publicity helped more writers discover us.
-When Levity closed, we found a new home in the basement of Half Lounge on Church Street, and we held workshops on Mondays and Wednesdays, and we often met on Tuesdays and Thursdays when it seemed necessary.
-Sally Pollack illuminated the challenges we faced with this space in this article for the Burlington Free Press.
+Following the launch of the anthology which consisted of fiction, nonfiction and poetry by local writers, the organization went through rapid growth.
+The resulting publicity helped to bring many more writers to join.
+When Levity closed, the group found a new home in the basement of Half Lounge on Church Street, and they held workshops on Mondays and Wednesdays, and often met on Tuesdays and Thursdays as needs arose.
+Sally Pollack wrote about the challenges faced with this space in an article published by the Burlington Free Press.

 In late 2013, Biello decided it was time to rent a permanent space and make it open to everyone who wanted to learn how to write, regardless of income.
-He took a leap and rented a space, planning on paying the $600/month rent himself if nobody stepped up.
-But workshop members did, and through contributions, the rent was paid.
+He took a leap and rented a space, planning on paying the $600 per month rent himself if nobody else stepped up.
+But workshop members did, and through contributions, the rent gets paid.

-In 2014, BWW members came together to start Mud Season Review, a print and online publication that features authors and artists and their “deeply human work.”
+In 2014, BWW members came together to start Mud Season Review, a print and online publication that features authors, artists, and their “deeply human work.”